 Below is a description of the progress the City of Cupertino has made in achieving the goals outlined in its strategic plan and annual action.
-In fiscal year (FY) 2017/18, the City achieved its annual goals and is on track to meet the five (5) year goals outlined in the Consolidated Plan.
+In fiscal year (FY) 2018/19, the City achieved its annual goals and met the five (5) year goals outlined in the Consolidated Plan.
 It should be noted that in FY 2016/17, the City decided to change the funding source of ECHO Housing, its fair housing non-profit service partner, to Below Market Rate Affordable Housing Funds (BMR AHF).
-Over the last two (2) years, the fair housing program has been funded with CDBG funds.
-While the change has resulted in no CDBG funds being utilized for fair housing services, the City continues to fund ECHO Housing to provide fair housing services.
-The agency has met or exceeded its annual goals.
+While the change has resulted in no CDBG funds being utilized for fair housing services, the City continued to fund ECHO Housing to provide fair housing services through FY 2017/2018.
+During the application process for FY 2018/2019, the fair housing services contract was awarded to Project Sentinel.
+Project Sentinel is based in Santa Clara and has provided the City of Cupertino with rental mediation services since INSERT DATE.
+The contract with Project Senintel includes fair housing and rental mediation services.
+The contract is funded with the City's B<R AHF funds, which will be discussed later in the report.
+Project Sentinel has met or exceeded its annual goals for FY 2018/2019 but these goals and accomplishments are no longer reported in IDIS.